 - Traditional ads

-- Offer discounts for the first 100 or 1000 people to buy form you.
+- Offer discounts for the first 100 or 1000 people to buy from you.

 The launch phase is where you will see the fruits of your work.
 By following these steps, you will be well-equipped to launch an online business successfully.